Omni Calculator logo

 • cc – Speed of light c2.99792458×108 m/s\small c \approx 2.99792458 \times 10^8\ \rm m/s.

 In practice, materials are neither completely reflecting nor absorbing, so the xx will be between 1 and 2.
 In the simple mode of our radiation pressure calculator, we assumed that the light falls perpendicular to the surface (α=0°)\small (\alpha = 0 \degree).
-If you want to change it, just go to the advanced mode of the calculator.
+If you want to change it, enter your chosen value in the Angle field of the calculator.

 With the second solar radiation equation, you can estimate pressure radiation inside a star: